The Day the Earth Moved

 Suddenly, you are free.

 You no longer have to sustain yourself.
-You no longer have to fear that you might lose your grip.
-You no longer have to manage your salvation like a plate you're spinning on a pole.
 The gravitational force that holds you is not your will.
-It's God's grace.
-And that force has been working since before time began.
+It is God's grace.
+And it has been working since before time began.

 This is not permission to sin.
 This is not an excuse for spiritual apathy.
 The truth of grace—rightly understood—produces the deepest repentance and the most radical obedience precisely because you are free from the terror of self-salvation.